-Required Field d Courses:
+Required Fiel d Courses:

 AGEC 671 Fundamentals in Agribusiness and Managerial Economics

 AGEC 695 Frontiers in Agribusiness and Managerial Economics

 AGEC 672 Fundamentals in Applied Market Analysis

-Subtotal in Fie eld Area
+Subtotal in Fi eld Area

-Business Field Courses (Three out of the following courses)
+Business Field d Courses (Three out of the following courses)

 MKTG 680 Seminar in Buyer Behavior

 MKTG 682 Seminar in Marketing Strategy Research

 MKTG 687 Seminar in Marketing Methods

 MKTG 688 Doctoral Seminar

-Subtotal in Fie eld Elective Area
+Subtotal in Fi eld Elective Area

-Total Field Re Total Field Requirements
+Total Field R equirements18 Credits

-committee.
-The class, allow stu to take directed of the student's 695.
-When the ill be taught under the direction of the Chair of the student's graduate advisory to Chair of the student's advisory committee can take an active role in teaching this dents to take parts of AGEC 676 Frontiers in Applied Market Analysis, allow students readings from selected faculty, or any combinations of these alternatives.
-The Chair advisory committee may also allow the student to substitute AGEC 676 for AGEC course is taught as an AGEC 695 course, the student will enroll in a section opened of the student's advisory committee.
+Chair of the state parts of take parts of readings from advisory commons is taug Il be taught under the direction of the Chair of the student's Graduate Committee.
+The udent's advisory committee can take an active role in teaching this class, allow students of AGEC 676 Frontiers in Applied Market Analysis, allow students to take directed selected faculty, or any combinations of these alternatives.
+The Chair of the student's nittee may also allow the student to substitute AGEC 676 for AGEC 695.
+When the ht as an AGEC 695 course, the student will enroll in a section opened for the Chair of dvisory committee.

-vers basic econometrics.
-Check with the instructor to determine if this will cover new ou haven't already taken in AGEC 661.
+overs basic econometrics.
+Check with the instructor to determine if this will cover new you haven't already taken in AGEC 661.

-Total Minimum Cour se Requirements48 Credits
+Total Minimum Cou rse Requirements48 Credits

 Research

 AGEC 691 Research

-Total Credits
+Total Credits 64 Credits